WofWca/safe-init-destroy/README.md

 If you have a function called `destroy` (or `deinit`) and it is longer than 3 lines, you may want to rewrite it using this approach.

+> UDP: I just learned that this is an "observer" design pattern, so I guess the takeaway is "the observer pattern is good in this case".

 ## Example

 <!-- TODO maybe we should "inline" the `doSomething` functions.
 May be confusing. -->